 Head shots make for a humane kill and the major advantage that the air rifle offers over other rifles is that one can shoot with safety among the barns and skyward at lofted crows, which is a real bonus.
 An air rifle-only crow hunt takes far more skill than using a centrefire rifle.
 Where crows often use the same sitty tree, farm building, or dead tree I frequently use the lazy lead technique.
 That’s to say I use a .25 calibre air rifle, usually a BSA Tactical from a camouflaged position of no more than 20 yards.
 Those slow-moving large .25 pellets deliver all their energy into the crow and lift it off its feet.
 That’s handy when you want them to fall away from farm machinery or snagging branches.

-Shooting crows with rifles makes for challenging sport and will test your ability to the limit.
+Crow control with rifles makes for challenging sport and will test your ability to the limit.
 I certainly rate it.